Now-dominant Omicron variant drives surge in COVID cases across U.S. | Health

 Breakthrough infections are rising among the 61% of the country's fully vaccinated population, including the 30% who have gotten booster shots.
 Omicron appears to be causing milder symptoms in vaccinated populations, and health experts remain optimistic this wave might not cause the same spikes in hospitalizations and deaths as previous surges.

-Nonetheless, a man in his 50s from the eastern part of Harris County, Texas, who was not vaccinated died on Monday from an infection caused by the Omicron variant, County Judge Lina Hidalgo posted on Twitter.
+A man in his 50s from the eastern part of Harris County, Texas, who was not vaccinated died on Monday from an infection caused by the Omicron variant, County Judge Lina Hidalgo posted on Twitter.
 The county, where Houston is located, was also the site of the first recorded U.S. Omicron case, on Dec.
 6. The man was the first local fatality from the variant, Hidalgo said.
+ABC News reported it is believed to be the first known U.S. death related to Omicron.

 'JUST STAY HOME' New York City Health Commissioner Dr. Dave Chokshi said on Monday that while new COVID-19 cases have "increased sharply," hospitalizations have not jumped at the same rate.
 He credited vaccinations and booster shots, which help prevent severe illness, and urged that more were needed to build a "seawall" against the variant.